 Now that we have talked about the nervous system, I would like to introduce you to meridians.

 These are the pathways that our energy flows through.
 We have many, but there are twelve main ones: six on the left and six on the right.
 Our energy often gets blocked in our body due to stress, illness, bad posture, inactivity, and unhealthy habits.

 Along with the tools I’ve already mentioned, acupuncture is one of the main techniques used to keep the flow of energy moving.
-Some people may be leery of acupuncture, so there is a treatment called acupressure, or shiatsu, that is done either by a massage therapist or a shiatsu therapist using the thumb to place pressure along the meridians in the body.
+Some people may be weary of acupuncture, but there is another type of similar treatment called acupressure, or shiatsu, that is done by either a massage or shiatsu therapist where they use their thumbs to place pressure along the meridians in the body.
 This treatment is good for you as the meridians innervate every organ in your body.

 Once we have all this energy, it will bring clarity, and we want to use it in a positive way.
 We need clarity for balance and the choices and decisions we make.
-You now have the tools to keep a flow of energy and clarity in your body, mind, and spirit so you can make a positive impact on your life and the lives around you.
+Hopefully, after reading this article, you now have the tools to keep a flow of energy and clarity in your body, mind, and spirit so you can make a positive impact on your life and the lives around you.

 Disclaimer: The views and opinions expressed in blog entries are those of the author(s) and do not necessarily reflect the official policy or position of Heart Niagara.